gggliuye/VIO/docs/SFM.rst

 * IndexImagesInVisualIndex : extracte the top scale features and add the image to vocabulary index.
 And compute the tf-idf index.
 We can save the made index for further use.
 * MatchNearestNeighborsInVisualIndex : **runtime** : take about 36 seconds for a data set with 622 images taking maximual 1000 features, in a i5 CPU.

+When I tested it with a single image localization problem, I found it some time gave fault result, which will lead to bad performance.
-It is still too slow for a half-real-time application, we tried with less features.
+And it is still too slow for a half-real-time application, we tried with less features.
 The system do speeds up, however the results became highly unreliable.

 **Spatial Matching**: